 Linking to Slide Content

-Copy and paste source links to another destination to create destination links.
-Paste the value(s) into the Presentation in a new location or over other values.
+- Paste the value(s) into your Presentation in a new location or over other values.

 Link Properties Panel